Species – The Awakening: Plot

-However, Miranda starts acting odd, joking about having sex with Azura.
-Tom checks her blood as she invites him to get drunk and have sex in their hotel room; he tells her to rest, believing she is delirious from the procedure.
+But Miranda starts acting odd, joking about having sex with Azura.
+Tom checks her blood as she invites him to get drunk and have sex in their hotel room; he tells her to rest, believing that she is delirious from the procedure.
 She leaves in a huff.
-Tom finds Forbes did a sloppy job; Miranda's hormones are unstable, causing her alien side to become increasingly dominant.
-Driven by her alien sex drive, Miranda seduces the innkeeper, another hybrid, but she kills him mid-process upon finding he is sterile.
+Tom finds out Forbes did a sloppy job; Miranda's hormones are unstable, causing her alien side to become increasingly dominant.
+Driven by her alien sex drive, Miranda seduces the innkeeper Calderon, another hybrid; but she kills him mid-process upon finding he is sterile.
 She goes to a bar for potential mates, stealing a provocative red dress from a bar singer.

-Tom wishes to sedate Miranda, so they can fix the imbalance in her DNA.
-Forbes gives him a near-lethal dose to use, but warns that she's "100% pure creature".
+Tom wishes to sedate Miranda, so that they can fix the imbalance in her DNA.
+Forbes gives him a near-lethal dose to use, but warns that she is "100% pure creature".
 Investigating a church, Tom is attacked by Azura; she is angry that his arrival changed things.
 He knocks her out by dropping a large cross on her, leaving Azura to heal and regain consciousness.
-Forbes tracks Miranda to an abandoned warehouse, where she strips naked; Miranda reveals Forbes has wanted to have sex with her since they met.
-Forbes gives in to his lust, allowing Miranda to copulate with him.
+Forbes tracks Miranda to an abandoned warehouse, where she strips naked; Miranda reveals that Forbes has wanted to have sex with her since they met.
+Forbes gives into his lust, allowing Miranda to copulate with him.
 Once finished, Miranda changes into alien form and sends her tongue down Forbes' throat, suffocating him.
 Tom finds them later.

 Tom takes Miranda back to Forbes' house, where he discovers via X-ray that a hybrid child is rapidly growing in her womb.
-Miranda says her humanity is dying, and that she does not want to be pure alien.
+Miranda says that her humanity is dying and that she does not want to be pure alien.
 Azura returns in alien form; Tom is forced to fight her.
-When Azura has Tom cornered, Miranda attacks and apparently kills Azura, but Azura rises again and fatally impales Miranda before Tom kills Azura with a shotgun.
+When Azura has Tom cornered, Miranda attacks and apparently kills Azura, but Azura rises again and fatally impales Miranda, before Tom kills Azura with a shotgun.
 In human form, Miranda thanks Tom for giving her life before dying.

-A saddened Tom turns on all the gas burners and tanks in Forbes' house and leaves.
+A saddened Tom turns on all the gas burners and tanks in Forbes' house, and leaves.
 As he walks away, the house explodes.